maimonav/negative-app/README.md

 ## Negative Web Application

 To run this project:
 1. clone it.
-2. run "npm run server" to run server.
+2. Run "npm run server" to run server.
-3. run "npm start" to start application.
+3. Run "npm start" to start application.

 Enjoy!